thetron/css3buttons_rails_helpers/readme.md

-# css3buttons-rails gem
+# css3buttons

-The css3buttons-rails gem is a small set of helper methods designed to work in conjunction with the __amazing__ [css3 github buttons by Nicolas Gallagher](http://nicolasgallagher.com/lab/css3-github-buttons/).
+The __css3buttons__ gem is a small set of helper methods designed to work in conjunction with the __amazing__ [css3 github buttons by Nicolas Gallagher](http://nicolasgallagher.com/lab/css3-github-buttons/).

 The helpers allow rails developers to quickly and easily leverage this